By Lt Col Rashid Zia Cheema, Retd (2nd SSC)

 Sitting (Lt to Right): GC ??, GC Shahzad Saroia (without cap), GC ??, GC ??, GC ??, GC ??.

 He is playing badminton since 1975 and plays it regularly even today.
 He also won the Boxing Bout in OTS.
-It looks that it was a very tough fight, please see the bleeding nose of Shahzad and the swollen eye of his opponent.
+Please see the following photo of that Boxing Bout.
+It seems to be a very tough fight, see the bleeding nose of Shahzad and the swollen eye of his opponent.

 Shahzad’s parent unit was 29 LAA Regt.
 He also served from June 1988 to Sep 1990 in an Air Def Missile Bty under the severe weather conditions at Gayari (Siachen area).